BELKHIR/shinyvcfanalyser/README.md

 ## To run a new container only in command line :

-`sudo docker run --rm -i -t $DOCK_VOLUME --name vcfmultisample shinyvcfmultisampleanalyser /bin/bash `
+`sudo docker run --rm -i -t $DOCK_VOLUME --name vcfmultisample shinyvcfanalyser /bin/bash `

 ## Generate a report from command line